imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

 2. Describe to the customer how they can upgrade services in situ and preserve state; handle rollback and roll forward; and service self-healing features.

     When an application is deployed, you can choose to "upgrade" the application.
-This preserves any state associated with stateful services if applicable.
+This preserves any state associated with services (if applicable).
 This will retire previous versions once they complete requests in process, while sending new requests to the new version of the service.

     If during the upgrade process there is a problem with the services being deployed, the upgrade is rolled back, and the previous version of the services continue to operate.